 Sharing ideas often includes brainstorming, where creativity can flow freely and strong merit doesn't have to be present before expressing an idea.
 Listen with curiosity.
 Although respectful feedback or criticism of ideas may naturally arise among team members (which can be a productive part of the decision-making process), make sure to address and diffuse any criticism that becomes personal and is directed toward a person rather than an idea.
 Remember: When respect is given, tension is diffused.

 As a leader, also keep in mind that behind every idea or vision someone brings to the table (no matter how unusual or unpopular) is a value to be understood.

 As the saying goes, numbers don't lie.

 When several ideas are on the table, divert attention to what does (or doesn't) support each idea.
 Depending on the topic or decision at hand, what data are you currently looking at?
 What does the historical data show?
 Do you have a projected ROI?

 Having objective data to use as a benchmark can help determine which proposed ideas have the most merit, and provides an effective way to reach a final decision without being dismissive of individual ideas.

 3. Own the decision.

-4. Address lingering emotions with follow-up conversations.
+4. Address lingering emotions through follow-up conversations.

-The last and probably most important tip is to address any emotions that may linger after an incident.
-Whether it was a small disagreement or a heated argument, it's important to know where each team member stands. if the matter at hand was resolved during the meeting, follow-ups address any unresolved issues that could potentially have a negative impact on workplace culture and environment.
-Commit to having either inclusive group or one-on-one conversations to discuss behavior and emotion, both yours and theirs, to create a feeling of completion and reestablish a sense of team unity.
+The last and probably most important recommendation we can make is to address any emotions that may be lingering after a conflict has occurred.
+Whether it was a small disagreement or a heated argument, it's important to know where each team member stands. if the matter at hand was resolved during the meeting, follow-up conversations can address any underlying issues that may have been overlooked in the first place and could potentially have a negative impact on your workplace culture now or in the future.